CyberSource/cybersource-plugins-commercetools/docs/eCheck-Setup.md

-Once the front office setup is ready to pass the required info for eCheck processing, you can continue to [Process a Payment (eCheck)](Process-a-Payment-eCheck.md) process.
+Once the front office setup is ready to pass the required information for eCheck processing, you can continue to [Process a Payment (eCheck)](Process-a-Payment-eCheck.md) process.